 When text or any other content is copied from a text field it’s stored in the “clipboard”.
 To copy or paste text, long press on a text field.

-Android use the ARGB color space stored in an 32-bit unsigned integer, each channel uses 8 bits (1 byte) with a maximum value of 255.
+where each channel use 8 bits (1 byte) with a value between 0 and 255.

 ARGB values are typically expressed using 8 hexadecimal digits,